-- Using flight abort as a hazard control strategy in accordance with the requirements of § 450.108; - Ensuring the consequence of any reasonably foreseeable failure mode, in any significant period of flight, is no greater than $1 \times 10^{-3}$ conditional expected casualties; or - Establishing the launch or reentry vehicle has sufficient demonstrated reliability as agreed to by the Administrator based on the conditional expected casualties criteria during that phase of flight.
+- Using flight abort as a hazard control strategy in accordance with the requirements of § 450.108; - Ensuring the consequence of any reasonably foreseeable failure mode, in any significant period of flight, is no greater than 1×10^{-3} conditional expected casualties; or - Establishing the launch or reentry vehicle has sufficient demonstrated reliability as agreed to by the Administrator based on the conditional expected casualties criteria during that phase of flight. - High consequence events include incidents that could involve multiple casualties, massive toxic exposures, extensive property or environmental damage, or events that jeopardize the national security or foreign policy interests of the United States.